Digital-Avatars-and-Robotics/MUDxGodot/README.md

 # MUD x GODOT

-easy way to connect MUD with godot.
+Easy way to connect MUD with godot.
 This project works with Web only.

 ## TL;DR
 In this project we are wraping MUD functions in class and connecting them